 When liquids spill on your bamboo floors, wipe them up immediately.
 Failure to do so allows the bamboo to absorb the liquid and will eventually cause warping.
 It is also important to note that you should never use a steam cleaner on bamboo as these machines expose your bamboo planks to too much moisture leading to the dreaded warping.

 Lastly, it is very important to maintain the humidity level in your home per the manufacturer’s directions.
 A room that is too humid or too dry will wreak havoc on your floors causing excessive expansion and contraction which will eventually cause warping and buckling.
 Although you can’t control the humidity outside, you can easily do so inside with the help of humidifiers in the drier winter months and dehumidifiers in the sticky summer months.
-Knowing the type of bamboo floor you are purchasing can go a long way to avoiding these types of issues as well.
+Knowing the you are purchasing can go a long way to avoiding these types of issues as well.

 Bamboo floors are absolutely gorgeous and durable, but to ensure they look as lovely as the day you installed them and last for many years, it’s important you install and maintain them properly.